 Most folks entering the industry assume they're a highly paid, highly specialized factory worker.
 Tickets come in, code goes out, everyone gets a paycheck at the end of the day.
 Often the language we use in software exaggerates this comparison.
 We say we "build" things or that we are some sort of "craftsperson."

-But this is very far from the truth; it's the reason why devs on average make a lot of cash and why it's fairly unlikely that will change anytime soon.
+But this is very far from the truth.
+It's also the reason why devs on average make a lot of cash and why it's fairly unlikely that will change anytime soon.

 To understand what's going on, let's take a look at how other industries work.
 When you buy a pair of shoes, you're paying a premium on top of what it cost to make that particular shoe.
 Making that shoe cost the materials, the shipping, and the assembly.
 Somewhere the company purchased the leather, and a factory worker likely helped stitch everything together.
 Then the shoe was shipped to the store and maybe the store puts a bit of a premium on top of that.